 Gambling and Young People

 Regulating the promotion of gambling to young people is difficult, given the wide range of media to which young people are exposed, and the powerful influence that advertising has on this group.
 17 An Australian study identified gambling amongst young people aged 11-19 years old in the ACT, reported that 70% of adolescents had gambled in the previous 12 months, with 10% gambling at least weekly.
-18 It estimated that 4% of adolescents could be categorised as problem gamblers according to DSM-IV criteria, with males and Indigenous young people overrepresented within this high risk group.
+18 It estimated that 4% of adolescents could be categorised as problem gamblers according to DSM-IV criteria, with males and Aboriginal young people over represented within this high risk group.
 This higher rate of problem gambling in young people has also been reflected in several studies overseas.
 19 Gambling activities in this study were identified as private card games, scratchie tickets, and betting on racing and sporting events as the most popular forms to participate in, with the majority of participants who had gambled, taking part in two to four forms of gambling.
 18 It has been shown that gambling in young people signifies a certain amount of risk taking, and has been linked to increased rates of risk taking activities including substance use and alcohol use, as well as physical and mental health disorders including depression, suicidal ideation and attempt, and anxiety.
 2, 18

-Gambling in Indigenous people
+Gambling in Aboriginal people

-Gambling has been shown to be of higher prevalence in Indigenous populations compared to the general population.
-20 An analysis of the 2002 National Aboriginal and Torres Strait Islander Social Survey, and the 2002 General Social Survey, identified that gambling-related problems were two to five times higher in non-remote areas in Indigenous populations when compared to the general population in Australia.
+Gambling has been shown to be of higher prevalence in Aboriginal populations compared to the general population.
+20 An analysis of the 2002 National Aboriginal and Torres Strait Islander Social Survey, and the 2002 General Social Survey, identified that gambling-related problems were two to five times higher in non-remote areas in Aboriginal populations when compared to the general population in Australia.
 21 In remote areas, this was found to be significantly higher.
-21, 22 As well as taking part in the usual forms of gambling, Indigenous Australian communities have historically undertaken card games, a form of unregulated gambling, which has been shown to have negative effects on communities.
-21-23 Adequately addressing gambling problems through the use of mainstream interventions within Indigenous communities usually fails, due to the unique social, cultural and familial influences on gambling within these populations.
+21, 22 As well as taking part in the usual forms of gambling, Aboriginal Australian communities have historically undertaken card games, a form of unregulated gambling, which has been shown to have negative effects on communities.
+21-23 Adequately addressing gambling problems through the use of mainstream interventions within Aboriginal communities usually fails, due to the unique social, cultural and familial influences on gambling within these populations.
 20